 Can You Freeze Burrito Bowls?

 Yes!
 These burrito bowls freeze great, so you can fix up a bunch and stash them in the freezer, cheese and all, for busy weeknights.
 As with any rice dish, it’s important that they are divided and cooled immediately after cooking.
 Once they are cooled completely in the refrigerator, you can transfer them to the freezer for long term storage.

 Poor Man’s Burrito Bowls

 - 2 cups uncooked long grain white rice ($1.32)

 - 1/2 tsp ground cumin ($0.05)

 - 1/4 tsp garlic powder ($0.02)

 - Once the rice is cooked, build the bowls.
-Begin with one cup cooked rice, 1/3 cup warm black beans, 1/3 cup salsa, and 1 oz. shredded cheese (about 1/4 cup).
-Top with a few sliced green onions and serve.
+Add one cup cooked rice, 1/2 cup warm black beans, 1/3 cup salsa, and 1 oz. shredded cheese (about 1/4 cup) to each bowl.
+Top with a few sliced green onions and jalapeños, then serve.

 Scroll down for the step by step photos!

 How to Make Poor Man’s Burrito Bowls – Step by Step Photos